 3. Slice the apples pretty small, ¼ inch dice.
 If the apple pieces are too big, you wont be able to roll the crescent dough sheet.

-Room Temperature: Place in an airtight container for up to 2 days.
+Room Temperature: Place in an airtight container for up to 2 days on the counter.

 Freezing Instructions: Place in an airtight container or freezer ziplock bag for up to 2 months.